De Bruyne To Leave Man City At End Of The Season - UrduPoint

 City then matched Manchester United's feat as the only English side to win the treble of Premier League, Champions League and FA Cup in 2022/23.

-They also became the first club to win four consecutive English top-flight titles between last season.
+They also became the first club to win four consecutive English top-flight titles last season.

+"We've won a lot of trophies and he's been involved in every single one," added Guardiola.

+Manchester United manager Ruben Amorim paid tribute to De Bruyne's career in England ahead of Sunday's Manchester derby at Old Trafford.

 Recent Stories